everypinio/hardpy/docs/documentation/hardpy_config.md

 Operator panel port number.
 The default is `8000`.
 The user can change this value with the `hardpy init --frontend-port` option.
+If the port is not specified, it will be assigned automatically.

 ### stand_cloud